 American banks are also taking advantage of the trend of Americans are choosing to retire down south.
 8 out of 10 mortgage loans that Americans obtain to buy property in Mexico are granted by financial institutions in the United States.

-Common charges associated with a mortgage loan in Mexico include commissions, charges for conducting socio economic studies of potential borrowers, mortgage insurance, property insurance, home valuation and Notary Public expenses which are paid direct to the notary.
-Some of these fees are non negotiable and will have to be paid even if the loan is not approved.
+Common charges associated with a mortgage loan in Mexico include commissions, charges for conducting socio-economic studies of potential borrowers, mortgage insurance, property insurance, home valuation and Notary Public expenses which are paid directly to the notary.
+Some of these fees are non-negotiable and will have to be paid even if the loan is not approved.

 This was just a basic overview of how to obtain mortgage loans in Mexico, but the process is relatively easy for a well qualified American borrower.
 The size of the loan will depend entirely on the property that is being bought and your credit score.

 The Mexican mortgage business has become very Americanized due to the number of American retirees moving to Mexico.
 We recommend you consider retiring in Mexico and apply for a loan in Mexico.
 Check out our Mexico portal and contact us if you have any questions.

 I hope you’ve found this article on Getting a Mortgage Loan in Mexico to be helpful.
 For more information, or for assistance in starting a business offshore, please contact us HERE.

 Here is probably the most extensive ebook on Everything You Ever Wanted To Know About Eliminating Your Taxes, Protecting Your Assets And Regaining Privacy Over Your Life And Investments.
 It is called The Ultimate Guide To Going Offshore.
 Visit our bookstore to purchase it today!